 Lisa Fithian (born) is an American political activist and protest consultant.

 Fithian was born in [1] and grew up in Hawthorne, New York.
-During high school, she founded the underground newspaper The Free Thinker.
+During high school, Fithian launched an underground newspaper called The Free Thinker, which focused on topics such as social justice and free speech, reflecting her early interest in activism.
 She began her work in the mid-1970s as a member of her high school's student government, where she served as president.[2]
 She continued advocacy work as president of the Skidmore College Student Government Association.
 She graduated from Skidmore in 1983.[3]
 Her brother David Fithian is the 10th president of Clark University in Worcester, MA.

-As a member and coordinator of the Washington Peace Center for seven years during the 1980s, Fithian organized hundreds of events and demonstrations on a range of issues, locally and nationally, and helped lead an extensive anti-racism process that transformed the Peace Center into a multicultural organization.[4]
+Fithian served from 1980 to 1987 as a member and coordinator of the Washington Peace Center.
+During her tenure, she led and organized hundreds of events and demonstrations on a range of issues, locally and nationally.
+She led an organizational extensive anti-racism initiative, facilitated educational workshops, and supported campaigns adressing issues such as nuclear disarmament and racial justice.
+This helped transform the Peace Center into a multicultural organization.[4]

 In the early 1990s, Fithian joined the labor movement, bringing her experience to the Justice for Janitors campaigns in Washington, D.C., Denver, and Los Angeles.[5]
 She continued her work for social, economic, and environmental justice, providing training and organizing support to many of the global-justice mobilizations around the world since the shutdown of the World Trade Organization Ministerial in Seattle in 1999.[6]